 - Offer Advice- If you’re good with money and know of a good solution to their problem without digging their debt hole deeper, then show them how they can work through the situation and come out much better on the other side by making a plan.

-- Refer them to Peer to Peer lending sites- If they still insist on borrowing money to clear up their problem, there are several websites (such as Prosper.com) where individuals can borrow money from groups of people who contribute to the funding of the loan and you pay them back over time just like you would pay back a bank
+- Refer them to Peer to Peer lending sites- If they still insist on borrowing money to clear up their problem, there are several websites (such as Prosper.com and Lending Club.com) where individuals can borrow money from groups of people who contribute to the funding of the loan and you pay them back over time just like you would pay back a bank

-Think of it as a bank where thousands of people lend money to thousands of borrowers, with Prosper being the middle man who processes payments and provides the necessary documentation to make it all legal.
+Think of it as a bank where thousands of people lend money to thousands of borrowers.
+Prosper and Lending club being the middle man that processes payments and provides the necessary documentation to make it all legal.

 Although I don’t recommend taking out loans, if they insist on doing so then this might be a good option when the bank and smart friends and family say “no”.